-Tulsa Teacher Corps prepares Corps Members to achieve immediate, measurable success with their students in the fall.
-Our training approach, called Fast Start, focuses on foundational skills that we believe Corps Members must have to ensure a strong start to the school year as a new teacher.
-During their pre-service training (PST), Corps Members rehearse the foundational skills, receive coaching, and practice them with students.
-Corps Members must demonstrate proficiency in these skills in order to successfully complete pre-service training and become a teacher of record in the fall.
+RootsLA prepares Fellows to achieve immediate, measurable success with their students in the fall after they graduate from college.
+Our training approach, called Fast Start 2.0, focuses on foundational skills that we believe Fellows must have to ensure a strong start to the school year as a new teacher.
+During their pre-service training, Fellows rehearse the foundational skills, receive coaching, and practice them with students.
+Fellows must demonstrate proficiency in these skills to successfully complete pre-service training and become a teacher of record.

 What You’ll Do

-Teacher Development Coaches are experienced and successful teachers who develop Corps Members towards mastery of a small number of foundational skills that we believe Corps Members must have to ensure a strong start to the school year as a new teacher.
+Mentor Teachers are experienced and successful teachers who develop Fellows towards mastery of a small number of foundational skills that we believe Fellows must have to ensure a strong start to the school year as a new teacher.

 Specific responsibilities include:

-- Influence, coach, and motivate a group of 12-15 Corps Members to reach ambitious goals with students and mastery of the four foundational skills by:
+- Influence, coach, and motivate a group of 4-10 Fellows to reach ambitious goals with students and mastery of the four foundational skills by:

-- Observing and providing specific, actionable, on-the-spot feedback to individual Corps Members at least twice per week on their teaching performance in a summer school classroom
+- Observing and providing specific, actionable, on-the-spot feedback to individual Fellows at least twice per week on their teaching performance in a summer school classroom

 - Planning and executing daily coaching experiences, including in-classroom interventions, that are based on performance data and offer opportunities for practice and immediate feedback

-- Co-facilitating skill building sessions, which support Corps Members’ acquisition of Teach Like a Champion techniques aligned with the foundational skills of PST
+- Co-facilitating skill building sessions, which support Fellows’ acquisition of techniques aligned with the foundational skills of PST

-- Using data to identify trends in teacher performance and identify the highest priority development areas on an individual and group level
+- Evaluate Fellow performance by assessing Fellow proficiency, using data to identify trends in teacher performance and identifying the highest priority development areas on an individual and group level

-- Promote analytical self-reflection in Corps Members in order to accelerate growth and student achievement
+- Promote analytical self-reflection in Fellows in order to accelerate growth and student achievement

-- Meet with other PST team members to plan meaningful training activities and norm on Corps Member performance standards
+- Meet with other PST team members to plan meaningful training activities and norm on Fellow performance standards